Intro-Sci-Comp-UIowa/biol-4386-course-project-TristanSzymanski/README.md

 ## Introduction

 I will be reproducing the phylogenetic trees in Kandeel *et. al.* 2022.
-To achieve this, I will SARS-CoV-2 genomes obtained from the
+To achieve this, I will SARS-CoV-2 genomes obtained from the GISAID EPI-COV database.
+GISAID is a database of genome sequences compiled by labs all over the world to help research and combat emerging epidemics, and can be found at https://gisaid.org/.
-GISAID EPI-COV database.
-GISAID is a database of genome sequences compiled by labs all over the world to help research and combat emerging epidemics.

 Kandeel et. al. set out to establish a lineage and relationship between the then-emerging Omicron strain and other known variants at the time.
 To achieve this, they used the UPGMA and Neighbor Joining methods to put forward a preliminary model that related Omicron to other strains sourced from a variety of geographic locations.
 The authors obtained all of their data through GISAID.

 My goal was to re-assess their data utilizing Maximum Likelihood methods instead, and compare my results to theirs.
 To achieve this, I acquired a more geographically diverse array of sequences and increased the sample size from 8 to 401.
 The 8 samples used in Kandeel *et al* 2022 were included in my dataset.